tuankhoin/toilet-pandemia/README.md

 #### Third-Party Assets

 To conserve time and focus on gameplay elements, many of the gameplay assets were sourced from third parties online.
-See [Third-party Assets scetion](#assets) for further details on external assets used.
+See [Third-party Assets section](#assets) for further details on external assets used.

 #### Custom-Made Karens